noctuelles/42-fdf/README.md

 ## Future improvements and features
 - [x] Color gradients based on the altitudes.
 - [x] Orthogonal top projection with colors.
+- [x] Auto-centering and auto-scaling of the map.
+- [x] Z Scaling of the map.
+- [x] Rotation on all axis.
+- [x] Reducing lag and redundant calculations.
+- [ ] Better MiniLibX handling.
 - [ ] Better rotation and zoom : zooming in the middle of the rendering scene. instead of the origin.
 The same applies for the rotation.
-- [ ] Further optimisation : reducing lag and redundant calculations.
 - [ ] Hiding H.U.D.
-- [x] Auto-centering and auto-scaling of the map.
-- [x] Z Scaling of the map.
-- [x] Rotation on all axis.